ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 }
 ```
 ### Create an ECS Service

-The last step is to create an ECS Service and its details to maintain task definition in an Amazon ECS cluster.
-The service will run the cluster, task, and Fargate behind the created load balancer to distribute traffic across the containers that are associated with the service.
-You can achieve this with the following block:
+The last step is to create an ECS Service to maintain the task definition in the ECS cluster.

+The service will run the cluster, task, and Fargate containers behind the created load balancer and distribute traffic across the containers that are associated with the service.

+You can add the service by adding the following to your `main.tf`:

 ```console
 # main.tf